fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/12_friends.md

 }
 ```

-Friend function definitions inside class are only allowed if the class is defined non-locally (at global scope or in some namespace, it won't work for types defined locally - eg in a function).
+Friend function definitions inside class are only allowed if the class is defined non-locally (at global scope or in some namespace, it won't work for class defined locally - eg in a function - but obviously noone defines classes inside functions...).

 ## friend classes

+**A class can friend another class.
+Friended class (and it's functions) will have access to private and protcted data.
+This works only in 1 direction.**

-There are 2 types of declarations (definitions must be outside).
+There are 2 types of declarations:

 ```c++
 friend class_name;       // 1: simple type specifier